Definition

 User Process

-A user process is a process executing an application program, typically initiated by a user or an interactive session.
-It is distinguished from system processes (daemons) which perform background OS maintenance.
+A user process is a process executing an application program, typically initiated by a user or interactive session.
+Distinguished from system processes (daemons) performing background OS maintenance.

 Composition

-A user process is represented by its Process Image, which typically spans two distinct regions of memory:
+A user process is represented by its process image, spanning two memory regions:

-- User Space: Contains the program code, application data, and the user stack.
+- User Space: Program code, application data, user stack

 Definition